metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 Chicago's throwing linebacker blitzes at Matthew Stafford, but Stafford is doing well reading them and adjusting accordingly.

 Cooper Kupp and Robert Woods do some good work producing yards after the catch.

+***

+#### Packers vs Saints (Jacksonville)

+Maurice Jones-Drew has a strong hunch Aaron Rodgers isn't a fan of the humid environment in Jacksonville, let alone the rest of Florida.
+It makes sense, especially considering how these same Packers were humiliated last year against Tampa Bay.